 Social media is perhaps to blame for our constant competing and comparing to one another, and it can become destructive over time.

-Instead of focussing on what others have achieved, rather only focus on what you can achieve individually, which means following your own goals and objectives, and to learning to not compare yourself to others, especially through social media.
+Instead of focussing on what others have achieved, rather only focus on what you can achieve individually, which means following your own goals and objectives, and to learning to not compare yourself to others, especially through social media or while playing casino games like blackjack at the rated platforms.
 After time, you will realise that you are a unique individual with your own, unique goals.